freddneos/beersProviders/README.md

 # beersProviders
-That's a project created in fulllab academy.
+That's a project created on fulllab academy.
 RJ - Brazil

 Things you may want to cover: